comfortablynumb/comfortablynumb.github.io/content/posts/development/datadog_handler_not_initialized/index.md

 * There's an [issue in the datadog-lambda-js project](https://github.com/DataDog/datadog-lambda-js/issues/209) where I've added a [comment](https://github.com/DataDog/datadog-lambda-js/issues/209#issuecomment-1024746511) with these findings and the related [PR](https://github.com/DataDog/documentation/pull/12957) with the corresponding update in the Datadog documentation.
 * And [here](https://github.com/serverless-heaven/serverless-webpack/issues/306) is the related issue in the **serverless-webpack** plugin which mentions the problem with the exclusion of transitive dependencies.

+### Conclusion

+And this is the end of the first post of my site.
+I hope this helps you guys to fix this annoying issue.

+Sayonara!